 BOOKING OUR SAIL AND SNORKEL TOUR

-You can visit their website if you’re interested in other excursions, they have a power boat cruise to the Island of Culebra and a snorkel & sunset tour.
+You can check here if you’re interested in other excursions, like a power boat cruise to the Island of Culebra and a snorkel & sunset tour.

 The sail included:

 - Unlimited soft drinks and complimentary piña colada and rum punch drinks in the afternoon